 - EMERGENCY INTAKE (1-3 business days).
 We check 823-SAFE reports for urgent maintenance such as road hazards or signal outages that our crews should dispatch right away.
 See above for how to report emergencies.

 - RESEARCH and REFERRAL (1-2 months).
 We research 823-SAFE reports to see if there are similar ones in our system.
 We may need to contact you for more detail, and when we're through, we'll let you know where we've referred your concern.
-Concerns about speeding drivers or requests for speed enforcement are shared directly with our Vision Zero team and our partners with Portland Police Bureau’s Traffic Division.
+Concerns about speeding or requests for speed enforcement are logged and forwarded to the Portland Police Bureau (PPB) Traffic Division.
+Please note: PPB focuses their resources primarily on the city's high-crash network, but a PPB sergeant will review all requests in order to determine the appropriate action.
+You may also order yard signs that discourage speeding from PBOT's Vision Zero team.

 - PBOT TRAFFIC ENGINEER INVESTIGATION (3-4 months).
 For new traffic safety concerns or ones which PBOT hasn’t studied in the last 2 years, we will refer your report to our traffic engineers to investigate.
 Prepare yourself.
 These investigations take several weeks to get on the schedule and several more for a final assessment.
 When an investigation is complete, the engineer will write a summary and report for you and let you know next steps.